sa501428/clear-tools/README.md

 ## INTERSECT

 Intersect two bedpe files.
-Flag available to substract the files instead of intersecting them.
+Flag available to subtract the files instead of intersecting them.
 Also has flags for using exact matches, overlapping boundaries, etc.

 ## EXPAND